 Guided by his professional principles, Gregory M. Kapfhammer is an Associate Professor in the Department of Computer Science at Allegheny College.
 He earned his PhD from the Department of Computer Science at the University of Pittsburgh, writing a PhD dissertation on database application testing that was supervised by Mary Lou Soffa and published as (Kapfhammer2007d) .
 Kapfhammer also earned a BSc in Computer Science from Allegheny College and a MSc in Computer Science from the University of Pittsburgh.
 He was previously a short-term visitor in the Department of Computer Science at the University of Virginia, the Institute of Applied Information Processing at the University of Ulm, and the Department of Computer Science at the University of Sheffield.
 In a prior industry position, he was a research associate at Cigital, a software company that was acquired by Synopsys.
-Kapfhammer's research is currently funded by a grant from Facebook Research.
+His work is funded by grants from Facebook Research and the Mozilla Foundation.

 Funded by Facebook Research and the Mozilla Foundation, Gregory Kapfhammer conducts research in areas such as software engineering and software testing.
 Collaborating with a diverse and skilled group of students and colleagues, Kapfhammer completes research that results in award-winning and frequently cited research papers, oft-complimented presentations, useful free and open-source software, and valued service to a variety of organizations.
 He is an associate editor for the Journal of Software: Evolution and Process, an academic editor for the PeerJ Computer Science journal, a program committee member for conferences like the International Conference on Software Testing, Verification and Validation, and a reviewer for journals such as Transactions on Software Engineering.
 Along with serving as a review panelist at the U.S. National Science Foundation, Kapfhammer works as a program chair and general chair for workshops and conferences.